Quartz/bad-data-guide/README.md

 ### Data has been manually edited

 Manual editing is almost the same as [data that was entered by humans](#data-was-entered-by-humans) except that it happens after the fact and often with good intentions.
-In fact, data is often manually edited in an attempt to fix data that was originally entered by humans.
+In fact, data are often manually edited in an attempt to fix data that was originally entered by humans.
 Problems start to creep in when the person doing the editing doesn't have complete knowledge of the original data.
 I once saw someone spontaneously "correct" a name in a dataset from `Smit` to `Smith`.
 Was that person's name really `Smith`?
-I don't know, but I do know that data is now a problem.
+I don't know, but I do know that value is now a problem.
 Without a record of that change, it's impossible to verify what it should be.

 Issues with manual editing are one reason why you always want to ensure your data has [well-documented provenance](#provenance-is-not-documented).
 A lack of provenance can be a good indication that someone may have monkeyed with it.
 Academics often get data from the government, monkey with it and then redistribute it to journalists.
 Without any record of their changes it's impossible to know if the changes they made were justified.
 Whenever feasible always try to get the *primary source* or at least the earliest version you can and then do your own analysis from that.